LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationAssist/faqs.md

 * knowledge base article 4 = 75%
 * knowledge base article 1 = 72%

 In this case, the agent doesn’t see any bot recommendations because article recommendations are always included first.
 The maximum number of recommendations is 4, and there are 4 article recommendations with a relevance score of GOOD or better.

-#### I created a few knowledge bases, but I don’t see them within Conversation Assist.
-Why is this?

-This happens if any of the following conditions are true:

-* The knowledge base is empty, i.e., it doesn’t have any articles yet.
-In this case, add some articles.
-* The knowledge base has articles, but none of the articles are enabled yet.
-In this case, enable some articles.
-* The knowledge base is a legacy knowledge base, so it isn't supported within Conversation Assist.
-In other words, it uses Knowledge Base intents and the LivePerson (Legacy) NLU engine behind the scenes.
-In this case, download the knowledge base and import the export file into a new knowledge base.
-All new knowledge bases use the LivePerson NLU engine by default.